lorrli274/next/courses/original/Database Fundamentals/Lessons/Databases/01-Databases.md

 <div class="caption">A complete database schema showing tables, columns, and the relationships between the data types.</div>

 A database management system (DBMS) or **database** is a collection of **tables**, **columns**, and **rows** (or **records**).
-Together, these allow you to store various types of information and easily extract it when necessary.
+Together, these allow various types of information to be stored and easily extracted when necessary.

 ![](https://storage.googleapis.com/codevolve-assets/internal/courses/Database%20Fundamentals/Database%20Interaction.png)

 <div class="caption">A simplified interaction between a database and a webpage.</div>

-When you interact with a website or app, the software is most likely backed by a database.
+When you interact with a dynamic website or app, the software is most likely backed by a database.
 Databases allow software developers to persist data so that when you return to the website your work, scores, and other interactions are still there.

 In addition to persisting your data, databases allow for meaningful questions to be answered.
 This is accomplished using a **structured query language**, or **SQL**.
 For example, a developer may want to show you your average scores across all the games you played on their app, or the number of games, or all the games where you scored more than 300 points.
 Databases make that easy.